Lubenz007/lubenz007.github.io/_posts/2023-04-22-Aztfexport.md

 So we can start from there and try out things.
 ![Desktop View](/assets/img/blog/terra2.png){: .normal-image}

-First is to test if terraform plan works
+The first is to test if the Terraform plan works.
 ```powershell
 c:\dashboard\terraform plan
 ```
 ![Desktop View](/assets/img/blog/terra3.png){: .normal-image}
-Bingo the plan works, so we can start to add more resources to the Terraform files.
+Bingo, the plan works, so we can start to add more resources to the Terraform files.